 Prepare For The Unexpected

 It could be a flood, a severe ice storm, or a car wreck that disrupts traffic for hours.
-If could be a tornado, a hurricane, an out of control fire, severe winds, a tsunami, or a power outage.
-I have read a number statements about current events in different forums and I remember seeing a young mother, say, “I’ve been told to be prepared for 10 years and nothing has happened where I live.”
+If could be a tornado, a hurricane, an out-of-control fire, severe winds, a tsunami, or a power outage.
+I have read a number of statements about current events in different forums and I remember seeing a young mother, say, “I’ve been told to be prepared for 10 years and nothing has happened where I live.”
 She is one of the lucky ones.

 I have lived in a few cities and something has happened in every city during my stay there, excessive winds, flooding, tornadoes, ice storms, and more, and I learned how to fill sandbags very quickly.
 I’ve seen homes demolished before my eyes and there wasn’t anything anyone could do, except stay away and go to safe higher ground.

 I remember buying a home back in 1983 in Farmington, Utah and the night we moved in some warm weather caused the snow in the mountains above us to melt extremely fast, as in flooding.
 The city had never had floods like that.
 A city called Bountiful, a few miles to the south, had flooded and washed away many roads that same weekend.
 In the middle of the night, families were evacuated and had to get help from friends and family to save their homes.

 Several homes were totally destroyed by the wall of mud that came down the mountainside.
 No one had flood insurance because the city had never seen floods like this and they didn’t live in a “flood plain.”
 They have since built a water catch basin to collect the excess water stream to help minimize any future flood damage to the area.